-The Edmonds College Homestay Program is always looking for qualified hosts who have a strong interest in hosting and interacting with international students.
+The Edmonds College Homestay Program is always looking for qualified hosts interested in hosting and interacting with international students.
 Our emphasis is on cultural exchange.
-We are extremely proud of the many, long lasting friendships that our hosts and visitors have formed over the years.
+We are incredibly proud of the long-lasting friendships that our hosts and visitors have formed over the years.

-Edmonds College recognizes many different kind of families.
-We define Family as: husband and wife, husband and husband, wife and wife, as well as single parent households.
+Edmonds College recognizes many different kinds of families.
+We define “family” as husband and wife, husband and husband, wife and wife, and single-parent households.

 Steps to become a host family:

-- Check bus system from your house to Edmonds College or Shoreline Community College.
-Must be under 60 minutes and must have frequent buses running weekday and weekends.
+- Check the bus system from your house to Edmonds College.
+You must be within 60 minutes of Edmonds College and have frequent buses running on weekdays and weekends.

-- Send e-mail to firstname.lastname@example.org with your name, phone number, address, and bus numbers and how much time it takes to get to Edmonds College by bus.
-After sending required information, you will receive an e-mail with orientation information.
+- Send an e-mail to email@example.com with your name, phone number, address, and bus numbers and how long it takes to get to Edmonds College by bus.
+After sending this information, you will receive an e-mail with our orientation information.

 - Complete the Host Family Orientation.

-- Complete Edmonds College Host Family File (receive forms at Orientation)
+- Complete your Edmonds College Host Family File.
+You will receive the forms at the orientation.

-- Have your home visited by Housing Staff member (after Orientation)
+- Have your home visited by a Housing Staff member (scheduled after the Orientation).

 We select hosts who want to: